-Though no details of power and range of the second-generation Mirai have been revealed, Toyota has said that driving range has been extended by about 30% – the 2021 model could return a range of close to 650 km through its three hydrogen tanks.
+The next-gen Toyota Mirai has three hydrogen fuel tanks, one up from the old model.
+The driving range has been extended by about 30%, from 650 km to 850 km, and that is an incredible feat.
 The new fuel cell system, Toyota claims, endows the Mirai a “linear, smooth response when pulling away and an elegant driving feel.”

 Toyota Mirai production

 From the second generation, Toyota has decided to increase the production capacity of the Mirai to 30,000 units a year.
-The company will start the production of the 2021 Mirai in Japan in November and should continue building the flagship eco-friendly car at the Motomachi Plant in its homeland.
+The company started the production of the 2021 Mirai in Japan this month and will continue building the flagship eco-friendly car at the Motomachi Plant in its homeland.

-Hydrogen-powered vehicles in India from Toyota & Hyundai
+Hydrogen-powered cars in India from Toyota & Hyundai